DicomObjects may present a message box saying “DicomObjects Security Alert” from a web browser if you are running a web project using DicomObjects:

 So, imaging the scenario where a malicious user writes a web page (perhaps a health information page, or something similar that has script running in the background):

 - Checks if the machine has got DicomObjects installed.

 - If it has, then it scans to find the PACS server (all addresses with port 104 on the local subnet)

 - Connects to the PACS to retrieve data (with or without images)

 - Sends that data, using DICOM out to another criminal data collection machine on the Internet

 This has always been a risk with ActiveX controls, which is why the guidelines for writing them require developers to check with the user before doing anything which could conceivably be against their wishes (in this case communicating over a network).
-Of course it is no use trying to switch this off from scripting code, as the criminals misusing it could do exactly the same!
+Of course, it is no use trying to switch this off from scripting code, as the malicious code could do exactly the same.